-Printer and Status bar stretches over the bottom part of the Designer window.
+Printer and Status bar stretches over the bottom part of the Desktop designer window.
 The bar performs these roles:

-• Printer Selection for the current print job.
-Select your preferred printer from the drop-down list of installed printers.
+Printer Selection for the current print job.
+Select your preferred printer from the drop-down list of installedprinters.

 When changing a printer, label and paper size adapt automatically to the dimensions defined by the printer driver.